theiagen/mycosnp-wdl/README.md

 ## MycoSNP-WDL
 MycoSNP-WDL is a repository comprised of WDL wrappers of [CDCGov/mycosnp-nf](https://github.com/CDCgov/mycosnp-nf) to enable MycoSNP use on [Terra.bio](https://terra.bio).
 These workflows conduct *Candiozyma (Candida) auris* [variant calling](#wf_mycosnp_variants.wdl) and subsequent single nucleotide polymorphism (SNP) [phylogenetic tree reconstruction](#wf_mycosnp_treewdl).

+### MycoSNP-WDL v.
+MycoSNP-NF

-NOTE: [MycoSNP-NF](https://github.com/CDCgov/mycosnp-nf) is the source code for analysis.
-MycoSNP-WDL versions are intended to remain concordant with the MycoSNP-NF version used ONLY to the minor release version.
-Patch release versions may be discrepant.
+[MycoSNP-NF](https://github.com/CDCgov/mycosnp-nf) is the source Nextflow code for analysis.
+MycoSNP-WDL's version naming scheme intends to remain concordant with the MycoSNP-NF version contained ONLY to the minor release version, patch release versions may be discrepant.
+For example, mycosnp-wdl v1.6.3 contains source code mycosnp-wdl v1.6.1.

 <br/>